 By using an ARM processor in this device, Microsoft is having to heavily depend on its developers.

 Microsoft and Windows 10 shares a deep heritage with using Intel processors.
-Unfortunately, Windows 10 just isn’t yet optimized for ARM devices.
-While you still get the full-on professional version of
+Unfortunately,

 If Microsoft wants to succeed with the Surface Pro X, it needs an Intel version

 At the end of the day, the combination of performance limitations and app restrictions is a serious letdown for such a premium device.
 These things could change in the future, but as of now, opting for an ARM-based SQ1 processor is crippling its potential.